Insane96/InsaneDataPack/README.md

 ### Other Structures

 Basically no changes, but if I get any idea on what to do with Woodland Mansions I will definitely change them since other than totems, they're pretty useless.
 Maybe I will make a Datapack with them.

+### How to Install

+Just drop the .zip in the datapacks folder of your world or drop them into the Datapacks screen on world creation.